hendhelal/ScopicAuctionProject/README.md

 ### `Available Pages`

-/admin => for admins only [contains all the CRUD operations] with sorting data / =>  home page [available items will be shown with filtering and sorting] /items:id => details for items
+/admin => for admins only [contains all the CRUD operations] with sorting data.

+/ =>  home page [available items will be shown with filtering and sorting].

+/items:id => details for items.

 /login